TBS1996/TaleCast/README.md

 look at the default value of the name_pattern setting for an example of how to use them. note that not all patterns are available for each setting, for example, the download_path can't use information specific to an episode.

+# todo

+- better error handling.
+Atm i unwrap a lot since stopping the program when something goes wrong is generally fine for scripts and unwrap gives a lot of nice debug information.
+- integrate opml better.
+Currently if you import opml and then export you might lose some metadata.
+- add to package managers (help appreciated here!)
+- more tests
+- maybe make it more generalizable for other kind of media content?
+- atom support? do any podcasts even use atom?
+- reduce dependencies
+- more flexibility in how to handle missing values in patterns